Ph3nol/NotificationPusher/doc/gcm-fcm-adapter.md

-NOTE: if you need to pass not only data, but also notification array use key notificationData in params, like $params[notificationData] = []
+NOTE: if you need to pass not only data, but also notification array use key notificationData in params, like $params[notificationData] = [] OR you could use optional GcmMessage class instead of Message and use it's setter setNotificationData()

 // Then, create the push skel.
 $message = new Message('This is an example.', $params);